NHibernate in Details: Part 2

 Introduction

 A few days ago I wrote an article on “NHibernate in Details” that can be found in the C# Corner website with NHibernate in Details: Part 1 covering the use of popular ORMs such as Hibernate.
-Within the .Net perspective it is known as “NHibernate”.
+Within the .Net perspective, it is known as “NHibernate”.
 This article is Part 2 in continuation of that and uses the same sample Employee Projects created in Part 1.
 So Let's start to understand NHibernate from the basics.

 NHibernate

 NHibernate is an ORM framework for mapping a domain model class to a traditional relational database or a kind of Object Relational Mapper that is a port of the popular Java ORM Hibernate.
 It serves as a persistence layer coupled with a database layer and Plain Old CLR Objects (POCOs).
-NHibernate relies on .NET reflection and supportive library from NHibernate.dll.
+NHibernate relies on .NET reflection and a supportive library from NHibernate.dll.

-Definition according to Wikipedia:
+Definition according to Wikipedia

 “NHibernate is an object-relational mapping (ORM) solution for the Microsoft .NET platform.
 It provides a framework for mapping an object-oriented domain model to a traditional relational database.
 Its purpose is to relieve the developer from a significant portion of relational data persistence-related programming tasks.
 NHibernate is free as open source software that is distributed under the GNU Lesser General Public License.
 NHibernate is a port of Hibernate. ”.